-The MRTD manufacturer (i) Initializes the MRTD application and (ii) equips MRTD's chips with prepersonalization Data.
+(Step5) The Card manufacturer (i) creates the MRTD application and (ii) equips MRTD's chips with prepersonalization Data.

-The pre-personalized MRTD together with the IC Identifier are securely delivered from the MRTD manufacturer to the Personalization Agent.
-The MRTD manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.
+The pre-personalized MRTD together with the IC Identifier is securely delivered from the Card manufacturer to the Personalization Agent.
+The Card manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.

-Phase 3 "Personalization of the MRTD":
+Phase 3 "Personalization of the MRTD application":